Cardinal-Cryptography/contracts/upgradability/set_code_hash/transparent_voting/README.md

 ## Upgradability

 Similarly to `voting` this smart contract provides `set_code` method, which enables us to change it's code, whilst preserving storage and address.
+Check `voting_fixed` example for a more detailed description of how to upgrade this contract.